SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 (one multiplexer named mux2 it's for 16 digital outputs and the other multiplexer , named mux3, it's for 16 analog outputs).

 -I have used 16 analog potentiometers and 23 digital buttons in my pedalboard.
 (you can use whatever you want.. but i recommend 15 buttons and 8 potentiometers minimum).

 -Using 8 leds and 8 momentary push button.
 The leds are showing the pedal-state, if it's on or off .
 (8 pedals are available for control ON/OFF JUST IN THE MOMENTO!!!).

-(so you push the micro foot-switch button and the pedal goes to ON and the led turns to on the green-light).
+So you push the micro foot-switch button and the pedal goes to ON and the led turns to on the green-light).

-(and you push it , once more... and the pedal goes to OFF and the led goes to OFF too).
+And you push it , once more... and the pedal goes to OFF and the led goes to OFF too).
 So this 8 buttons and 8 leds reflects the real pedal-state on/off ALWAYS!! (and just in the momento).

 So you open a MIDI track and you can "Midi learn" every potentiometer or parameter on the plugin screen.
 Moving potentiometer or pressing button, the action will be recorded.
 You must select "All midi inputs" or your arduino pedal board in the midi input, in your DAW.
 And select your plugin at midi output , please be sure to enable monitor in this midi track and the midi track it's selected (left click mouse and track selected) when you use the midi controller..., in order to get everything working fine, this happens with every midi controller on market...

 -Using the other leds (8 leds more..) for showing the bank position.(four leds for show the bankamp position and four leds for show the  bankpedal position).

 Bank positions 1-4 are green led coloured and 5-8 are blue led coloured.

 2 banks (named bankamp and bankpedal).8 different position each bank: